nsg-ethz/FANcY/README.md

 ## What can you find in this repository

-* **SIGCOMM 2022 eval:** contains a step-by-step guide to reproduce the results from the SIGCOMM 2022 paper.
+* **Eval SIGCOMM 2022:** contains a step-by-step guide to reproduce the main results from the SIGCOMM 2022 paper.
 You can also find a set of scripts to easily run all the simulation-based evaluations, pre-compute outputs and generate the paper plots.

-* **Installation:** few scripts that are used to install all the required dependencies for the `ns3` simulator.
+* **Installation:** few scripts that are used to install all the required dependencies for the `ns3` simulator and plotting.

 * **Simulation:** git submodule to our modified `ns3` simulator.
 Among others, it includes all the scripts for the simulation-based evaluation.
 An